serbancicortas/serbancicortas.github.io/_pages/about.md

 I am a 3rd year PhD student in the [Mathematics Department](https://www.math.princeton.edu/) at Princeton University.
 My advisor is [Igor Rodnianski](https://www.math.princeton.edu/people/igor-rodnianski).

-My research intersts are partial differential equations, general relativity, and nonlinear wave equations.
-I am currently working on ...
+My research interests are partial differential equations, general relativity, and nonlinear wave equations.
+I am currently working on self similar solutions of the Einstein vacuum equations.
+I am also interested in the weak cosmic censorship conjecture and examples of naked singularities.

 ## Publications
 bbb